smf-steve/assignment-grading/sample_assignment/assignment.md

    *                                                                     <!-- answer -->

-1. Provide the text for the preambe of the US consitituion:
+1. Provide the text for the preamble of the US Constitution:
    *                                                                     <!-- answer -->

 ### Section Two